dovlet11/eks-alb-controller-ingress/README.md

-# Hands-on EKS-ALB : AWS LoadBalancer Controller (ALB) and Ingress with EKS
+# AWS LoadBalancer Controller (ALB) and Ingress with EKS

-Purpose of the this hands-on training is to give students the knowledge of AWS LoadBalancer Controller and Ingress with EKS.

-## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- Learn to Create and Manage EKS Cluster with eksctl.

-- Understand the Ingress and AWS LoadBalancer Controller (ALB) Usage.

 ## Outline